Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     versions of the Cray Programming Environment.
 Each version of the Cray Programming Environment has only been tested with one or two versions of ROCm.

+-   Two new programming environments have been installed, see the next section.

 ## Major changes to the programming environments